FBnil/evidencer/README.md

 Tip: For expansion to work, you need to type the beginning of words, if you have a substring, append a `+` then press tab to expand using substring searching.

 Note: Tab Expansion is still a bit wonky here and there. (for example, if you go back to left with the cursor, or if you used parameters)

+## EXPORT

+You can keep your configuration clean by instead of running bash code directly, you isolate it into a script;
+and pass the variables required through the `EXPORT` variable, like so:

+`EXPORT=BASEDIR,SILENCE,OUTPUTDIR,RUNSERVERFQ,RUNSCRIPTFQ,OUTPUTLOG`
+`RUN=%{RUNSCRIPTSDIR}/run.sh`

+You can also use a regexp:  `EXPORT=/RUN/` will export all variables that contain "RUN" in their name.

+From the commandline it looks like this:

+`./evidencer script=serversfile -e /RUN/,BASEDIR`

+Note that `-e` always ADDs to the existing `EXPORT` defined in the cfg.
+To replace it use `-r EXPORT=BASEDIR,/RUN/`

+TIP: While debugging you can export all variables if you use `-e /./`